 We wrote to the Vice Chancellor of the University of Bristol to register our formal complaint, demanding that Dr Gould be suspended until she clarifies whether she stands by the article she wrote in 2011.
 If she does not, she should be required by the university to publicly retract he article, perhaps by writing an article for The Epigram explaining why the views are wrong, and why she has come to renounce them.
 However, if Dr Gould still holds such views she should be dismissed, and her dismissal should be made public so as to clearly signal the University of Bristol’s values.

 The university has since told The Telegraph’s Education Editor, Camilla Turner: “Academic freedom, and freedom of speech, are at the heart of our mission at the University of Bristol.
 Since receiving a letter from the Campaign Against Antisemitism yesterday we are actively looking into this matter.
 As it relates to an individual member of staff we are not able to comment further.”
 Dr Gould told Camilla Turner that she did not retract her views and that her article was a “rallying call to action”.

 Dr Gould’s article reveals an obsessive delusion that the Holocaust is being claimed as a “holy event”, that it is improper for Jews to pay it much attention and that now Jews are perpetrating a Holocaust.
-If Dr Gould stands by her sickening views then the University of Bristol must dismiss her.
-But the University of Bristol’s statement meekly defending “academic freedom” whilst failing to mention antisemitism and the rights of Jewish students leaves us with scant confidence in the adequacy of their response.
+If Dr Gould stands by her sickening views then the University of Bristol must discipline her.
+But the University of Bristol’s statement meekly defending “academic freedom” whilst failing to mention the rights of Jewish students leaves us with scant confidence in the adequacy of their response.